 What should I expect during a cupping treatment?

 During a cupping treatment, a cup is placed on the skin and then suctioned onto the skin.
 The cup can be heated with fire using alcohol, herbs, or paper that are placed directly into the cup.
 The fire source is removed and the heated cup is placed with the open side directly on your skin.
 Some modern cupping practitioners (as we do here at IPT) have shifted to using rubber pumps to create suction versus more traditional heat methods.

 When the cup is placed on your skin, the air inside the cup cools and creates a vacuum that draws the skin and muscle upward into the cup.
 Your skin may turn red as the blood vessels respond to the change in pressure.

 With dry cupping, the cup is set in place for a set time, usually between 5 and 10 minutes.
-With wet cupping, cups are usually only in place for a few minutes before the practitioner removes the cup and makes a small incision to draw blood.

-After the cups are removed, the practitioner may cover the previously cupped areas with ointment and bandages.
 This helps prevent infection.
 Any bruising or other marks usually go away within 10 days of the session

 What conditions can cupping treat?